imsc-rosetta/imsc-rosetta-specification/documents/japanese.md

 ## Multiple subtitles on the screen at the same time.

 Currently, IMSC Rosetta disallows overlapping cues.
 I.e. there is only one `<div>` on screen at a time.
+This restriction is relaxed for Japanese files.

 For Japanese, the use of both horizontal and vertical subtitles with overlapping cues is not uncommon in real use.

 The combination of a vertical subtitle with a horizontal subtitle in IMSC Rosetta is problematic because IMSC specifically restricts regions to not be overlapping.
 Although both the vertical and horizontal subtitles could in theory share the same region, from a practical subtitle file perspective, this is also problematic.

+_So a Japanese IMSC-Rosetta with overlapping cues is not fully IMSC complient._

 Several subtitle vendors have highlighted that their customers have specified that files with overlapping regions are OK for them, so one suggestion is that specifically, for this use case, we relax the non-overlapping regions IMSC rule.